Discordante/farsante-API/README.md

-Example of the /dni request:
+Example of /dni endopoint request:

 ```
 {